Ph.D. Minor in Communication

 4. Complete at least two pre-dissertation research projects.

-5. Teach or assist in teaching at least two courses, preferably two different courses, at least one of which is ideally a core undergraduate course (Comm 1A, 1B, 106, and 108).
+5. Teach or assist in teaching at least two courses offered by the Department of Communication, preferably two different courses, at least one of which is ideally a core undergraduate course (COMM 1A, 1B, 106, and 108).

 6. Complete a dissertation proposal and proposal meeting approved by the dissertation committee.